24. Junior River Wardens

 Junior River Wardens assess and monitor the health of the River Lea, allowing for better decision-making and intelligent interventions and improvements.

-The project will culminate in a schools and community engagement event, The Big Count, where community training sessions will be given to interested people, to kick-start another stage of the project: RiverLUTiON Volunteer River Monitors.
+Year 2 of the project culminated in a schools and community engagement event, The Big Count, where community training sessions were given to interested people, to kick-start another stage of the project: RiverLUTiON Volunteer River Wardens.